tboehnlein/WikiToPDF/README.md

 Sometimes the page doesn't download.
 Still unsure why this happening since so many other pages download just fine.

+## Future Ideas

+- Error handling for download fails to try again.
+- Timer to avoid overloading the server.
+- Timestamp handling to only update pages with new information.

 ## Usage

 To use the script, run it from the command line with the URL of any page on the target wiki: